- Fire Extinguishers & Fire Blankets

 Extended Maintenance (Discharge and Refill)

 Extended maintenance generally involves carrying out a test discharge on the extinguisher, checking internal and external parts, then recharging the extinguisher ready for use, if deemed safe by the engineer.
 BS 5306 - 3, states that water extinguishers, foam extinguishers, powder extinguishers and wet chemical extinguishers require an extended service every 5 years.
 CO2 fire extinguishers must have an overhaul & pressure test every 10 years.
 Most companies carry out a service exchange for CO2 and powder fire extinguishers due to be discharged.
 This entails exchanging your old extinguisher for a new or refurbished extinguisher.
 Buying new fire extinguishers from Budget-Fire may prove to be more cost effective than service-exchanging old units.

 Fire Extinguisher Wall Signs

 Each extinguisher must be accompanied by appropriate fire extinguisher wall signage.
 These signs indicate the type of extinguisher and give instructions about the use of the specific extinguishers.

 All extinguishers should, where possible, be wall mounted on a suitable bracket or placed on a extinguisher stand.
 All our extinguishers are supplied with the relevant wall bracket.
-Extinguishers should never be used to prop doors open - Especially fire doors, which should remain shut unless an automatic fire door retainer has been fitted.
+Extinguishers should never be used to prop doors open, especially fire doors.
+It is illegal to prop fire doors open in this way and they should remain shut unless an automatic fire door retainer has been fitted.

 This fire extinguisher guide is only a brief introduction.
-For further information please refer to: BS EN3 BS 5306 part 3 and 8, Regulatory Reform (Fire Safety) Order 2005
+For further information please refer to: BS EN3 BS 5306 part 3 and 8, and the Regulatory Reform (Fire Safety) Order 2005.